rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 ## Testing

-Related to the security aspect, rust bitcoin developers take testing very seriously.
+Related to the security aspect, rust-bitcoin developers take testing very seriously.
 Due to the modular nature of the project, writing new test cases is easy and good test coverage of the codebase is an important goal.
 Refactoring the project to enable fine-grained unit testing is also an ongoing effort.